Carri W. Chan

 - K. Xu, C. W. Chan, Using Future Information to Reduce Waiting Times

-- S.-H. Kim, C. W. Chan, M. Olivares, G. Escobar, ICU Admission Control: An Empirical Study of Capacity Allocation and its Implication on Patient Outcomes, Online Appendix
+- S.-H. Kim, C. W. Chan, M. Olivares, G. Escobar, ICU Admission Control: An Empirical Study of Capacity Allocation and its Implication on Patient Outcomes, Management Science 2015.

 - Finalist 2013 INFORMS Pierskalla Award for the Best Paper in Healthcare